Sharp spectral gap for some degenerate Witten Laplacians: Geometric constructions

 \section{Geometric constructions}

-To construct proper quasimodes, we need the notions introduced in Definition \ref{def:labeling} and the labeling given after this.
-We shall also suppose the generic assumption \eqref{ass.gener} holds true, and we recall it \bes\tag{Gener}
+To construct proper quasimodes, we rely on the notions introduced in Definition \ref{def:labeling} as well as the subsequent labeling.
+We also assume that the generic condition \eqref{ass.gener} holds, which we recall below: \bes\tag{Gener}